T-Mobile disses DirecTV Now, rewards AT&T switchers with free Hulu too

 Citing widespread reports of the DirecTV Now's unreliability and customer complaints, T-mobile characterizes Hulu as an "Awesome Streaming Service that Actually Works."

-AT&T both DirecTV Now, a live streaming TV service that launched in December for $35 per month.
+AT&T owns DirecTV Now, a live streaming TV service that launched in December for $35 per month.

-"It turns out DirecTV Now is barely watchable, but we've got our customers' backs!," said said John Legere, president and CEO of T-Mobile in a statement.
+"It turns out DirecTV Now is barely watchable, but we've got our customers' backs!" said T-Mobile CEO John Legere in a statement.
 "Even I can't believe AT&T spent $67 billion on DirecTV and still couldn't roll out a streaming service that worked! <insert shock face emoji>."

 The offer applies to Hulu's $7.99 per month plan (the one with commercials).
 Hulu is also working on its own live TV service to rival DirecTV Now, coming later this year for less than $40 per month.